SoucupB/ReinforcementLearningEngine/README.md

 # Target commits

-Right now on all the games the human player starts, next patch will include a posibility to let the bot start.
 More stronger trained bots for all the games are coming soon.
 More responsive UI and win/lose message will be implemented.
 Clean out some of the duplicate code or the code that do not make to much sense!